bchiang2/CarND-Advanced-Lane-Lines/writeup.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 The main problem I faced with reliably detecting the lane in the video without jitter.
-To solve this I tried to stabilize the lane detection be smoothing the output.
+To solve this by trying out different color space to get the best lane marking detection.
-I did this by making sure the width between the left and right lane are constant throughout the lanes.

 If the width between two lane are different significantly. i.e. at least on of the lane is incorrect.
 I will reuse the last good detection.